 Reducing Energy Consumption: The Role of Lighting

 A key component of Sustainability in any setting is to reduce energy consumption (fuels and electrical).
 Recall that power-generating plants consume carbon fuels to operate, contributing to greenhouse gas (GHG) emissions.
-It is estimated that lighting accounts for approximately 12% of electrical use nationwide and 27% in New York City.
+It is estimated that lighting accounts for approximately 12% of electrical use nationwide and 18% in New York City-owned buildings.
 Reducing energy consumption by lighting has significant impact in terms of energy costs and GHG emissions.

 Reduction of electrical usage is accomplished by a variety of means, which can be grouped into three primary types of approaches: replacing existing equipment with more energy-efficient lighting, using lighting only when occupants are present in a space, and Daylight Harvesting.

 Installation of energy-efficient lighting.
 Different types of lamps (i.e. light bulbs) require vastly different amounts of wattage to produce the same amount of illumination.
 Electrical energy supplied to the lamp is used by the lamp to generate light - and heat, as a by-product.
-The more energy-efficient the lamp, the less heat and more light it generates.
-Click here for an energy comparison of incandescent, fluorescent, Light Emitting Diode (LED), and halogen lamps.
+The more energy-efficient the lamp, the more light and less heat it generates.
+Click here for a comparison of energy consumption by incandescent, fluorescent, Light Emitting Diode (LED), and halogen lamps.

-New light fixtures with energy-efficient lamps have been installed in many locations throughout the Lehman College campus, taking into account specific use and maintenance considerations of each location and application.
-Selection and installation was accomplished through a joint effort between Campus Planning & Facilities, Buildings & Grounds, campus electricians, and the end users.
-The following lighting projects have been completed, are underway, or pending:
+Campus lighting projects take into account specific use and maintenance considerations of each location and application.
+Replacing existing lighting with LED lamps require that the LED perform (in terms of providing proper illumination for the application) equally or better than the lights they are replacing.
+Selection and installation was accomplished through a joint effort between Campus Planning & Facilities, Buildings & Grounds, campus electricians and end users.
+Lighting projects to date (March 2016) are listed here.

 Motion-activated sensors to turn on/off lights.
 In many campus locations, lights are normally left on until they are manually turned off by the occupants of the space upon leaving.
 For this reason, spaces that are occupied sporadically throughout the day can be equipped with motion-activated controls that automatically turn on and off lights.
 Sensors have been installed in all restrooms, classrooms and offices in all buildings at Lehman College.
 Campus buildings typically shut down at 11 pm, non-essential lighting can be automatically shut down as well, leaving on emergency lighting only.
 This approach is planned for the hallways in Carman Hall.